-Over his 60 year career in motorsports, which continues today, he has been an innovator and trailblazer that deserves recognition for many diverse racing firsts: He was the first American to design, build and win in his own F1 car.
+Over his 60 year career in motorsports, he was an innovator and trailblazer that deserves recognition for many diverse racing firsts: He was the first American to design, build and win in his own F1 car.
 He was the first F1 and Indy Car racer to wear a full-face helmet.
 He was the first race winner to spray champagne from the podium.
 He worked actively to bring rear-engined cars to the Indy 500, helping to elevate both safety and performance.
 He was a leader in creating CART to replace USAC as the sanctioning body for Indy Car racing.
 His “Gurney Flap,” also known as a “wickerbill,” dramatically advanced the science of race car aerodynamics, and is used worldwide in automotive and aviation applications.

 GMP’s 1:18 Lola T70 Spyder no. 30; 1966 CanAm Bridgehampton Winner.

 Exoto’s 1966 Ford GT40 Mk II no. 3 co-driven by AJ Foyt at Daytona.